superfly/macaroon/macaroon-thought.md

 5. We use `KA` to again encrypt `r`, this time with some extra metadata, like a set of caveats we want to tell the third-party service about.
-Call this blob `CID`, or "the client ticket".
+Call this blob `CID`, or "the caveat ticket".

 6. We create a caveat out of the tuple `(URL, VID, CID)` (the URL is just a string name for the third-party service, and can be anything).